 8. Flip and cook on the other side for no more than a minute until bread is golden brown

 9. Remove from pan and serve

 Additional Notes: This will produce a soft sandwich (still with some crunch on the bread) like that you might get in a diner and what I've found many kids like.
 For an even crunchier texture don't use the cover.
-We kept it simple this time but suggested fillings include prosciutto or ham, apple slices or chutney.
-Note that we used a semi-hard extra sharp New York cheese here.
+I kept it simple this time but suggested fillings include prosciutto or ham, apple slices or chutney.
+Note that I used a semi-hard extra sharp New York cheese here.
 American cheese will melt more quickly and, hence, need less time in the pan.

 (Images: Carrie McBride)